U.S. shoppers buy earlier this holiday season

 "You can always find a deal, someone will have a deal," she said.

-(Additional reporting by Phil Wahba in Paramus, New Jersey; Editing by Peter Cooney)
+(Additional reporting by Phil Wahba in Paramus, New Jersey, and Brad Dorfman in Chicago; Editing by Peter Cooney)